faithanalog/amppaint/README.md

 * Rate: 20fps (or 25fps)
 * Zoom: 16x

-and then mess with my rate and zoom as needed to fix up the aspect ratio while looking good.
+and then mess with the rate and zoom as needed to fix up the aspect ratio while looking good.

 ![](http://i.ukl.me/2016-08-30-18:39:18-XcvbwAqJaiRGC0H7E3figGHwHdw~.png)